klapo/pyfocs/README.md

 2) Creates netcdfs of the raw data, including the instrument reported temperature, stokes intensity, and anti-stokes intensity.
 Dimensions of Length Along the Fiber, `LAF`, and time.

-3) Labels the data, integrates external data streams and other reference data, performs step-loss corrections, performs single ended calibration based on Hausner et al., (2011).
-Splits multicore data into individual cores.
-Reports instrument reported temperature, calibrated temperature, log-power ratio of stoke and anti-stokes intensities, stokes intensity, anti-stokes intensities, and all data labels.
+3) Integrates external data streams and other reference data, performs step-loss corrections, performs the user-defined calibration based on des Tombe et al, (2020).
+Returns instrument reported temperature, calibrated temperature, log-power ratio of stoke and anti-stokes intensities, stokes intensity, anti-stokes intensities, and all data labels.
 Dimensions are `LAF` and `time`.
 New coordinates specified by location type in the location library can be used to label the data along with a `number of labels` by `number of LAF` coordinate.

 4) Converts data labels with physical coordinates.
 Drops the LAF label and only includes the physical location (`xyz`) and `time`.
-Each `core` dimension is saved as a separate netcdf.
-Cores do not share the `xyz` dimension and must be aligned with each other.
-They do share the `time` dimension.
+Facilitates matching coordinates between sections for performing wind speed calculations along a common `x`, `y`, and `z` coordinate.

+# Installation

+This installation assumes you have the anaconda distribution of python.
+If you do not have anaconda see the basic [troubleshooting section](#Troubleshooting).

+pyfocs can be installed by using:

+`pip install pyfocs`

+which installs pyfocs plus all dependencies.

+If you encounter errors when running pyfocs using this method, we instead recommend installing from source.
+Download the source code from this repository (green button with "Clone or Download"), extract the package, navigate to the directory containing the `setup.py` file, and install using `pip install .`.

+Both methods should result in the `PyFOX.py` script being callable from the command line.

-## Example jupyter notebook
+## Example jupyter notebooks

-For space reasons we only include the data for following steps 2-4 in the example notebook.
-The example notebook walks through the iterative approach for processing FODS data.

 ### References

+des Tombe, B.; Schilperoort, B.; Bakker, M. Estimation of Temperature and Associated Uncertainty from Fiber-Optic Raman-Spectrum Distributed Temperature Sensing.
+Sensors 2020, 20, 2235.

 Hausner, M. B., Suárez, F., Glander, K. E., & Giesen, N. Van De.
 (2011).
 Calibrating Single-Ended Fiber-Optic Raman Spectra Distributed Temperature Sensing Data.
 Sensors, 11, 10859–10879. https://doi.org/10.3390/s111110859